 The need is so great!
 This project will provide clean, pure drinking water and as a result reduce water-borne disease which has caused such sickness and loss of life in the past.
 Their lives will be changed immediately.
 It will also improve their economy because they will not spend much on medication and lost time being sick.
-The enormous amount of time spent to fetch water will be reduced making much more time for women to take care of their families and complete household tasks such as bathing and cooking.
+The enormous amount of time spent to fetch water will be reduced, making much more time for women to take care of their families and complete household tasks such as bathing and cooking.
 Girls will be able to go to school.
-They will be able be able to water their animals.
-The impact on growing more gardens is not yet determined.
+They will be able to water their animals.
+The impact of growing more gardens is not yet determined.
 The potential to help advance the kingdom further among the people is great.

 Napeicheke Village, South Sudan well is successfully drilled!
 They are continuing to work to complete it.
 There was delay to get to the job as there was some heavy rain and the ‘road’ was impassable for heavy vehicles for several days.
 Thankfully, they dried-up!

 The well project in Napeicheke Village has been successfully completed.
 The well is handed over to the people and they are enjoying clean water.
 John, our ministry partner was called away to obtain medicine in Kenya (hospitals in South Sudan are poorly supplied with medicine).